Lead Paint Inspections

 4. Dust Wipe Sampling

-• General Cleaning Tips: Lead dust needs a detergent cleaner (like Spic N’ Span, Simply Green, or 409) or a specialized lead dust cleaner to break the bond with surfaces.
-Bleach or glass cleaners will not work and should not be used.
-All cleaning and painting should be completed at least one hour prior to the inspection.
-Once cleaning has been performed, there should be no human or animal traffic before or during the inspection.
-Occupied homes should be vacated between the cleaning and inspection.
+• General Cleaning Tips: Lead dust needs a detergent cleaner to break the bond with surfaces.
+Bleach or glass cleaners should not be used.
+Any cleaning and painting must be completed at least one hour prior to the inspection.
+Once cleaning has been performed, it is recommended that all human and animal traffic be limited or prevented before and during the inspection.
+Areas that will be sampled need to be “white glove” clean to ensure a “pass”.

-• Cleaning Bare Floors: Should be cleaned using a High Efficiency Particulate Air (HEPA) vacuum (a household vacuum will not work) followed by mopping with a new mop head and a mild detergent with clean water for each room.
+• Cleaning Bare Floors: Should be cleaned using a High Efficiency Particulate Air (HEPA) vacuum followed by mopping with a new mop head and a mild detergent with clean water for each room.
 Unfinished concrete floors in basements are very difficult to clean and a frequent cause of failure.
-The best course of action is usually to clean then paint these floors with a garage-type epoxy paint that will seal in any old dust and provide a smooth easy-to-clean surface.
-All floors should be “white glove” clean.
+The best course of action is usually to clean then paint these floors with a garage-type epoxy paint that will seal in any old dust and make the floor easier to clean.

-• Cleaning Carpet: Should be cleaned using a HEPA vacuum (a household vacuum will not work) in one direction and then again in the perpendicular direction.
+• Cleaning Carpet: Should be cleaned using a HEPA vacuum in one direction and then again in the perpendicular direction.

 The Full Risk reduction certificate that is issued will expire at tenant turnover.
 A new inspection must take place prior to the new tenants moving into the property.